LaueG-Neutron/LaueG/Documentation/README.md

-To install LaueG to analyse Laue data, see Install

-As stated in the top folder, I managed this project in my own strange way.

-To install a LaueG setup:

-Build Notes
-Developer Notes
-Install Notes
-LaueG_Manual.pdf

-C:\DevApps\LaueG

-PDF version created from the html version contained in _Release\BuildFiles\.
+Install Notes      If all you want is to analyse data, then this is all you need LaueG_Manual.pdf   A PDF version of the manual contained within LaueG.
                     I was going to upgrade it, but they killed the project, so there!

+Developer Notes    Load the full source code for developers, or the curious Build Notes        How to build a new installation file for release